We are almost there.

-Our favorite competition Fantasy Premier League starts in just a few days.
-After well-deserved rest, more than 7 million FPL managers are heading towards the 9-month long battle for the good finish in the global ranking and for the victory in their mini-leagues.
+Our favorite competition Fantasy Premier League starts with Gameweek 1 in just a few hours.
+After well-deserved rest, more than 6 million FPL managers are heading towards the 9-month-long marathon for a good finish in the global ranking and for victory in their mini-leagues.

-Are you so excited as we are?
+Are you as excited as we are?
 We hope so.

 If you are new to FPL and you are not completely familiar with this competition, we highly recommend you read our beginner’s guide: how to play Fantasy Premier League first.
 Then get back to this article.